ggbong734/udacity-data-streaming/notes/README.md

 ### Kafka on Command Line Interface

-`kafka-topics --list --zookeeper localhost:2181` to **display all topics**.`--zookeeper` is needed so that the CLI tool can talk to Kafka cluster.
+`kafka-topics --list --zookeeper localhost:2181` to **display all topics**.`--zookeeper`(deprecated) or `--bootstrap-server` is needed so that the CLI tool can talk to Kafka cluster.

 `kafka-topics --create --topic "my-first-topic" --partitions 1 --replication-factor 1 --zookeeper localhost:2181` to **create a new topic**.

 `kafka-console-producer --topic "my-first-topic" --broker-list PLAINTEXT://localhost:9092` to **produce data to the topic**.  `--broker-list` is needed to tell Kafka which broker to connect to.

 `kafka-console-consumer --topic "my-first-topic" --bootstrap-server PLAINTEXT://localhost:9092 --from-beginning` to**consume data from a topic**.
 Note that `--bootstrap-server` instead of `--broker-list` is used to connect to the broker.
 Add the switch `--from-beginning` to show all historical data in the topic.

+In Python, use the `confluent-kafka-python` client library to create topic, producer, and consumer.
+See Lesson 1 chapter 16!

 # Stream Processing in Kafka